 Chinese simply love any kind of promotion and deals, even the most symbolic ones.
 This is because it makes them feel like they were cunning enough to benefit from a better deal, something that is in their culture since negotiation is part of their daily life.
 In addition, making Chinese tourists feel even more privileged with this agreement is even more powerful:

-Simply having to show their travel history it strikes the ever so important “face” in a good manner.
-On the other hand the airlines that struck that type of deal benefit from an increase in brand image since they can be seen as the brands that make deal with whole countries and take great care of their premium member.
+Simply having to show their travel history strikes the ever-so-important “face” in a good manner.
+On the other hand, the airlines that struck that type of deal benefit from an increase in the brand image since they can be seen as the brands that make deals with whole countries and take great care of their premium member.
 This is something Chinese tourists like very much.

-As a result : potentially more VIP Loyal customers for the airlines, something very valuable when you know that actually Chinese are amongst the least loyal customers in the world.
+As a result: potentially more VIP Loyal customers for the airlines, something very valuable when you know that actually Chinese are amongst the least loyal customers in the world.
 Australia, by setting this agreement up, especially targets the rich Chinese.
 Why may you ask?
 Well, this is because frequent flyers must be rich in order to do so.
-Granting privilege to frequent flyers means granting privileges to rich Chinese wanting to go to Australia.
-Ultimately this deal should increase the number of richer Chinese tourist.
+Granting privileges to frequent flyers means granting privileges to rich Chinese wanting to go to Australia.
+Ultimately this deal should increase the number of richer Chinese tourists.